peteamiri/Tutorials/Programming_Languages/Python/readme.md

 These logical operators are used to perform logical operations on boolean values or expressions in Python.
 They are commonly used in conditional statements (`if`, `elif`, `else`) to control the flow of execution based on certain conditions.

-Sure, here's a detailed example demonstrating the use of logical operators in Python:
+Sure, here has a detailed example demonstrating the use of logical operators in Python:

 ```python
 # Define variables